pixustechnologies/OrderScanningPal/README.md

 This guide provides instructions for setting up and installing the OrderScanningPal application, including configuring the `.env` files and performing the necessary installation steps.

+## For Non-Technical Users

+### If you are updating;
+Open VS Code on the remote desktop, then find the Terminal, and run `npm run cory`

+This will grab the latest version from the web, and place the installer at `src-tauri/target/release/bundle`

+### If you don't have VS Code installed
+This means you have to
+- Download & Install Git
+- Download & Install VSCode
+- Open the terminal inside of VSCode and clone the repo (done from the homepage, the green button, then run 'git clone URL')

+Then follow the steps below

 ## Environment File Setup

 You need to configure the following `.env` files for your development and production environments: